Four heads are better than three: Introduction

 \section{Introduction}

-In this paper, we combine construction techniques from group theory and recursion theory to solve a question of the author and T\"orm\"a made in \cite{SaTo17} about group-walking automata.
+In this paper, we combine construction techniques from group theory and recursion theory to verify a conjecture the author and T\"orm\"a made in \cite{SaTo17} about group-walking automata.
 The a priori motivation was this conjecture, but the constructions and definitions we give may be of independent interest.